Fuadex/Houdini-VEX-HScript-Python/README.md

 As an extra thing - Vellum ramping

-I had a problem that I couldn't crack easy.
+I had a problem that I couldn't crack easily.
 I mean, remapping values is cool and all until you need to remap vellum values at dop level and it's stiffness stuff.
-I couldn't exactly comprehend why my maths were failing or was it my head that was failing or is everything failing?
-Who knows, where am I etc. etc.
+I couldn't exactly comprehend why my maths were failing or was it my head that was failing or is everything failing? etc. etc.
 Well, turns out that, duh, obviously, stiffness stuff in vellum operates in exponential values of 10 to the power of whatevs.
 So really, remapping should function in relation to the exponent itself.

 So....?
 Say, you want to remap stiffness properly between specific frames, here's what you need and best sourced outside of dops.
+For sanity reasons.

 	i@frame_start = $FSTART;
 	i@frame_end = $FEND;